facebookresearch/HVVR/README.md

 To convert and load your own scenes:
 1. Enable FBX import in HVVR/libraries/hvvr/samples_shared/model_import.h by setting MODEL_IMPORT_ENABLE_FBX to 1
 2. Change the value of scenePath in gOnInit() in HVVR/projects/hvvr_samples/modelviewer/modelviewer.cpp to point at your FBX file
-3. (Optionally, you can also export the FBX file to .bin for faster loading in the future, see the "MODEL_CONVERT" macro)
+3. (Optionally, you can also convert the FBX file to .bin for faster loading in the future, see the modelconvert project)

 ## Full documentation
 Some installations of the CUDA SDK and Visual Studio integration appear to have broken build dependency tracking.
 If you're seeing behavior after code modification that looks like stale code from header files referenced in .cu files, try cleaning the solution and building from scratch (or install a newer CUDA Toolkit).